tensorush/tensorush.github.io/content/bdp.md

 tags = ["health"]
 +++

-Human body operates sensory systems that perform vastly better than any cheap tech substitutes.
+Human body operates sensory systems that vastly outperform any cheap tech alternatives.

 <!-- more -->